Working out what to do with pets when you travel can be a difficult decision.

 - It restricts your destination options and ability to be spontaneous when travelling

 I really hope you’ve found this article useful.
-I set out to write a quick article on what to do with pets when you take a sabbatical, but ended up at over 3,000 words!
+I set out to write a quick article on what to do with pets when you travel, but ended up at over 3,000 words!

 As you can see, there are positives and negatives to each of the four options above.